wso2/docs-is/en/docs/deploy/change-to-ibm-db2.md

 		port = "50000"
 		```

 	1. Execute database scripts.

-		Navigate to `<IS-HOME>/dbscripts`.
 		Execute the scripts in the `<IS-HOME>/dbscripts/db2.sql` file, against the database created.

 3. If you have a requirement in using workflow feature, follow [Change the default database of BPS database](../../../deploy/change-datasource-bpsds).

 4. Download the DB2 JDBC driver for the version, you are using and copy it to the `<IS_HOME>/repository/components/lib` folder.

-	!!! note
-		{! fragments/dsetup.md !}

 ---

 ### Advanced database configurations